roadwarriorslive/Pipulate/README.rst

 you don't need a developer for every little thing.
 You can use ledgers in many places where a database would be overkill.
 However, as anyone who's tried to build durable long-term automations around spreadsheets using VBA, AppScript (or any of the other obvious choices), it ain't so easy.
+I fix that here.

-I fix that here by opening the mysterious world of Python-driven automation to newbs here with Pipulate; simply importing the library prompts you for Google's OAuth web-login, which gets you over the big showstopper you'll otherwise encounter right out of the starting gate.
-After that, there's a simple convention of selecting a block-shape and updating back into it.
-The rest is up to you and your imagination with Python pandas— the one data manipulation and analysis-tool that every SEO in the biz should be learning.
+First, I'll opening the mysterious world of Python-driven data-automation to newbs simply by having you import a library that auto-prompts you for Google's OAuth web-login, getting you right over the first show-stopping hurdle.
+After that, I advocate a simple convention of selecting ranges out of a spreadsheet, modifying them, and pushing the results back in.
+And that's mostly done with Pandas; the one data manipulation tool every SEO should right now be mastering.

 .. image:: pipulate-logo.svg